zoltancsaszi/liferay-docs/develop/tutorials/articles/00-ext-plugin-use-cases/extending-core-classes-using-spring-with-ext-plugins.markdown

 2. Displaying the server node name in your Liferay DXP installation is set to `false` by default.
 You'll need to enable this property.
-To do this, navigate into your Ext plugin's `/docroot/WEB-INF/ext-impl/src` folder and create a `portal-ext.properties` file.
-In that file, insert the following
+To do this, navigate into your Liferay bundle's root folder and create a `portal-ext.properties` file.
+In that file, insert the following property:
-    property:

         web.server.display.node=true

-    Now your server's node name will be displayed once your Ext plugin is deployed.
+    Now your server's node name will be displayed once your Liferay bundle is restarted.

-    **Note:** You can change core portal properties without deploying an Ext plugin.
-You can do this by creating a `portal-ext.properties` file and placing it in your Liferay bundle's root folder.
-Therefore, you could add the property above to a `portal-ext.properties` file in your Liferay bundle's root folder, restart the server, and have the same result.

 3. In the `/ext-impl/src` folder, create the folder structure representing the package name you want your new class to reside in (e.g.,